gstaaij/geometryfoss/README.md

 # Geometry FOSS

-This is an Open Source clone of Geomety Dash (to be) written in C.
+This is an Open Source clone of Geomety Dash written in C.

-I haven't actually started programming yet, as you can probably already tell.

 ## Disclaimer